jmcguigan10/Dodo/README.md

     - Skip connection when `dim_in == hidden_dim`.
   - Final linear head to `output_dim = 24`.
 - Initialization:
-  - Kaiming initialization for linear layers.
+  - Kai-ming initialization for linear layers.
   - Batch norm weights initialized to 1, biases to 0.

 This design is lightweight, stable, and expressive enough to learn small corrections on top of a strong physics prior (Box3D).